-Further to this, we have 3 pathways of learning, which give a general direction to the style of delivery and content of teaching.
-These 3 pathways are as follows:
+Further to this, we have two pathways of learning, which give a general direction to the style of delivery and content of teaching.
+These two pathways are as follows:

-- Purple Pathway- Where learning is predominantly pre-key stage level, and this can often be pre-EYFS level. - Orange Pathway- Where learning is reflective of the national curriculum, but significantly below age related expectations. - Blue Pathway- Where leaning is reflective of the national curriculum, and broadly within age related expectations.
+- Pathway 1 Where learning is predominantly pre-key stage level. - Pathway 2- Where learning is reflective of the national curriculum, but significantly below age related expectations or working within age related expectations